NishchayAnand/software-engineering/System Design/Fundamentals.md

 ---

+Q. What is `Gossip Protocol`.

+In distributed system, it is insufficient to be that a server is down when another server says so.
+Usually, it requires at least 2 independent sources of information to mark a server down.

+---

 Q. Explain `Database Replication`.

 Replication means keeping a copy of the same data on multiple machines that are connected via a network.

-> **NOTE:** Every write to the database needs to be processed by every replica, otherwise, the replicas would no longer contain the same data.
+Every write to the database needs to be processed by every replica, otherwise, the replicas would no longer contain the same data.

+> **NOTE:** To achieve high availability and reliability, data must be replicated.

 ---